Manresa Gallery Calendar

 For adult baptism, please refer to the Christian Initiation for Adults (RCIA) page, under the “Faith Formation” menu on the home page.

-For the current class schedule please see SIC Baptism Class Schedule 2013.
+For the current class schedule please see Baptism Schedule 2014.